rucool/rmi_hydrodynamics/README.md

-Glider_Data:
+## Glider_Data:

-The glider2composite notebook grabs all glider data from ERDDAP within a bounding box over a specified time period.
-The data is then clipped to be inside of the wind lease area.
+glider2composite.ipynb - Glider deployments were retrieved from 2010 to present and subset so that only the portions of the track inside of the nearshore NJ Wind Lease Areas (WLAs) OCS-532, 498, 499, and 549 were analyzed.
+The deployments were split into three periods during Cold Pool set up (May – June), peak (July – August) and breakdown (September – October).
 Mixed Layer Depth and Potential Energy Anomaly are calculated to create composite profiles to initialize the carpenter mixing models (steady-state and unsteady).
 This notebook is available for download only due to the large amount of data being pulled from ERDDAP.

 Metadata for the glider data is provided by ERDDAP.

-Carpenter_Mixing_2016:
+## Carpenter_Mixing_2016:

 This repository is a python implementation of both the steady-state and unsteady models presented in Carpenter et al., (2016) as used in Cassin et al., (2024).
 These notebook are available to run using colab.

-References:
+## References:

 Cassin, R., Miles, T. N., & Pareja-Roman, L. F. (2024, February).
 Investigating Potential Impacts of Offshore Wind Turbine Foundations on the Mid-Atlantic Bight Cold Pool.
 In 2024 Ocean Sciences Meeting.
 AGU.